-With presbyopia, the lens stiffens, making it harder for the eye to change focus, which is why reading a book or looking at your phone becomes blurry.
+As we age, the lens interior might be much less binding to the eye.
+In a young, healthy eye, the lens easily changes its shape.
+This allows us to focus clearly, both far away and up close.
+With presbyopia, the lens stiffens.
+It becomes hard for the eye to change focus.
+This is why reading a book or looking at your phone becomes blurry.
 It usually starts to become noticeable between the ages of 40 and 45 and worsens over time.
 Read More…

 Causes of Presbyopia